ssvlabs/ssv-spec/p2p/SCORING.md

 ### Decided Topic Params

-Decided topic is used for broadcasting decided messages across the network.
+Decided topic is subscribed by all peers, used for broadcasting decided messages across the network.
 Params are based on `beacon aggregate and proof` topic (ETH2) due to the high rate of messages.

 The following topic level arguments are used for constructing decided topic score params: